RenTrieu/CryoEMCovariance/README.md

 - ~~Shift indices from starting with 0 to starting with 1 to match pdb format numbering~~
 - ~~Add proper logging~~
-- Reintegrate interface into the rest of the suite of scripts
+- ~~Reintegrate interface into the rest of the suite of scripts~~
+- Add scaling feature/support for larger datasets

 Version 0.6
 -----------